Pricing ASICs for Cryptocurrency Mining: Abstract

 \section{Abstract}

-Cryptocurrencies that are based on Proof-of-Work often rely on special purpose hardware (ASICs) to perform mining operations that secure the system.
+Cryptocurrencies that are based on \gls{PoW} often rely on special purpose hardware to perform so-called \emph{mining} operations that secure the system, with miners receiving freshly minted tokens as a reward for their work.
+A notable example of such a cryptocurrency is Bitcoin, which is primarily mined using \gls{ASIC} based machines.
+Due to the supposed profitability of cryptocurrency mining, such hardware has been in great demand in recent years, in-spite of high associated costs like electricity.

-We argue that ASICs have been mispriced by miners and sellers that only consider their expected returns, and that in fact mining hardware should be treated as a bundle of \emph{financial options}, that when exercised, convert electricity to virtual coins.
+In this work, we show that because mining rewards are given in the mined cryptocurrency, while expenses are usually paid in some fiat currency such as the \gls{USD}, cryptocurrency mining is in fact a bundle of \emph{financial options}.
+When exercised, each option converts electricity to tokens.

-We provide a method of pricing ASICs based on this insight, and compare the prices we derive to actual market prices.
-Contrary to the widespread belief that ASICs are worth less if the cryptocurrency is highly volatile, we show the opposite effect: volatility significantly increases value.
+We provide a method of pricing mining hardware based on this insight, and prove that any other price creates arbitrage.
+Our method shows that contrary to the popular belief that mining hardware is worth less if the cryptocurrency is highly volatile, the opposite effect is true: volatility \emph{increases} value.
 Thus, if a coin's volatility decreases, some miners may leave, affecting security.

-To prevent this, we suggest a new reward mechanism.
+We compare the prices produced by our method to prices obtained from popular tools currently used by miners and show that the latter only consider the expected returns from mining, while neglecting to account for the inherent risk in mining, which is due to the high exchange-rate volatility of cryptocurrencies.

-Finally we construct a portfolio of coins and bonds that provides returns imitating an ASIC, and evaluate its behavior: historically, realized revenues of such portfolios have significantly outperformed ASICs, showing that indeed there is a mispricing of hardware, and offering an alternative investment route for would-be miners.
+Finally, we show that the returns made from mining can be imitated by trading in bonds and coins, and create such imitating investment portfolios.
+Historically, realized revenues of these portfolios have \emph{outperformed} mining, showing that indeed hardware is mispriced.